DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 ![Adding a single location form](adding-single-location--edit.png "Adding a single location form")

-We introduced ‘Save location and add another’ on the check your answers page to simplify the addition of multiple locations.
-Clicking this button saves the location details and returns the support user to the ‘add location’ page.
+We introduced ‘Save location and add another’ on the check your answers page to simplify adding multiple locations.
+Clicking this button saves the location details and returns the support user to the ‘Add location’ page.

 ### Adding multiple locations